Monopole and instanton effects in QCD: The PCAC relation, decay constants, and chiral condensate

 \subsection{The PCAC relation}

-We analyse the effects of the additional monopoles and anti-monopoles on the PCAC relation by comparing the results calculated using the normal configurations and the configurations with the additional monopoles and anti-monopoles.
+We analyze the effects of the additional monopoles and anti-monopoles on the PCAC relation by comparing the results calculated using the normal configurations and the configurations with the additional monopoles and anti-monopoles.
 We suppose that the PCAC relation~\cite{Weinberg1} holds between the square of the pseudoscalar mass $m_{PS}^{2}$ and the bare quark mass $\bar{m}_{q}$ as follows:

 In this expression, the coefficient $A$ is a constant number that includes the factor 2 derived from the equations $2\bar{m}_{q} = {m_{i} + m_{j}}$.
-The subscripts $i, j$ indicate the flavors of quarks.
+The subscripts $i, j$ indicate the flavors of the quarks.
 The bare quark mass $\bar{m}_{q}$ is defined as~(\ref{eq:light_quark_masses1}) and~(\ref{eq:light_quark_masses2}).

 The chiral perturbation theory predicts that the logarithmic divergence near the chiral limit appears in the correlation between the square of the pseudoscalar mass and the bare quark mass~\cite{Gasser1}.
 Therefore, we investigate the logarithmic divergence in the range of the bare quark mass 10 [MeV] $\leq \bar{m}_{q} \leq$ 150 [MeV]; however, we have not observed the chiral logarithms.
+Therefore, we fit a linear function

-We fit a linear function $(am_{PS})^{2} = aA^{(1)}a\bar{m}_{q} + a^{2}B$ to the numerical results of the square of the pseudoscalar mass $(am_{PS})^{2}$, as shown in Fig.~\ref{fig:pcac_fitting_all}.
+to the numerical results of the square of the pseudoscalar mass $(am_{PS})^{2}$, as shown in figure~\ref{fig:pcac_fitting_all}.
 The fitting ranges are determined such that the values of $\chi^{2}/d. o. f.$ are approximately 1.
-The fitting results of the slope $aA^{(1)}$, the intercept $a^{2}B$, and the values of $\chi^{2}/d. o. f.$ are given in Table~\ref{tb:pcac_1_2}.
+The fitting results of the slope $aA^{(1)}$, the intercept $a^{2}B$, and the values of $\chi^{2}/d. o. f.$ are presented in table~\ref{tb:pcac_1_3}.
 The fitting results of the intercept $a^{2}B$ are almost zero.
-Therefore, the additional monopoles and anti-monopoles do not affect the intercept $a^{2}B$.
+To reduce the errors that come from the number of free parameters of the fitting, we fit function

-To reduce the errors coming from the number of free parameters of the fitting, we suppose the direct proportion and fit the following function $(am_{PS})^{2} = aA^{(2)}a\bar{m}_{q}$ to the numerical results.
-We do not vary the fitting ranges.
-The fitting results of the slope $aA^{(2)}$ and values of $\chi^{2}/d. o. f.$ are listed in Table~\ref{tb:pcac_1_3}.
-The values of $\chi^{2}/d. o. f.$ are from 0.9 to 1.7.
-Fig.~\ref{fig:pcac_slope1} shows that the additional monopoles and anti-monopoles do not affect the values of the slopes $A^{(1)}$ and $A^{(2)}$.
-In the sections below, we calculate the renormalization constant $Z_{S}$ for the scalar density and the light quark masses using the fitting results of the slope $A^{(2)}$.
+to the numerical results.
+The fitting results of the slope $aA^{(2)}$ and the values of $\chi^{2}/d. o. f.$ are listed in table~\ref{tb:pcac_1_3}.
+Figure~\ref{fig:pcac_slope1} shows that the additional monopoles and anti-monopoles do not affect the values of the slopes $A^{(1)}$ and $A^{(2)}$.
+In the sections below, we calculate the renormalization constant $\hat{Z}_{S}$ for the scalar density and the light quark masses using the fitting results of the slope $A^{(2)}$.